Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Representation Learning with Background Augmentations

 \subsection{Effect of Longer Training}

-We also evaluated the impact of background augmentations on longer training ranging from 800 to 1000 epochs (Table \ref{tab:gain_summary_imgnet}).
-As with the shorter training, we found that background augmentations consistently increased performance across models, enabling SwAV to reach 76.2\% with a ResNet-50 on ImageNet-1k, only 0.3\% less than the supervised baseline.
-Interestingly, however, we found that the magnitude of the improvement decreased slightly in the longer training runs, suggesting that SSL models initially learn representations that depend on backgrounds, but eventually learn some background invariance when trained for long enough.
+We also evaluate the impact of background augmentations on longer training ranging from 800 to 1000 epochs (Table \ref{tab:gain_summary_imgnet_deepusps}).
+As with the shorter training, we found that background augmentations consistently increased performance across models, e.g. enabling SwAV to reach 76.1\% with a ResNet-50 on ImageNet, only 0.3\% less than the standard supervised baseline.
+Interestingly, however, we found that the magnitude of the improvement decreased slightly in the longer training runs, which may be a saturation effect but also raises the more interesting possibility that SSL models initially learn representations that depend on backgrounds, but eventually learn some background invariance when trained for long enough.
+However, we later discuss (Section \ref{sec:bg_challenge}) evidence that does not find support for the latter possibility.